Facilities Master Plan

 A new pathway and pedestrian bridge between student housing and the main campus should be developed concurrently with this project.
 Although this pathway will not need the level of navigational development of a “primary path,” it should be generously scaled and well lit.

-In preparation for the development of the new Trades replacement facility on the existing Lea Hill park and the construction of a new Student Life facility on the HS Complex site, infrastructure upgrades have been completed for 124 Ave.
-SE and are planned for SE 320th Street during summer break 2013.
-Specific infrastructure requirements will be coordinated through The City of Auburn, DOT, and METRO.
-Along with street improvements (widening, bike lanes, curbs, gutters, sidewalks. pedestrian crossings, and landscaping upgrades will include:
+Infrastructure upgrades have been completed for 124 Ave.
+SE and SE 320th Street.
+Specific infrastructure requirements were coordinated through The City of Auburn, DOT, and METRO.
+Street improvements included widening, bike lanes, curbs, gutters, sidewalks. pedestrian crossings, and landscaping.

 Bus Stop Modifications